 The oldest existing theatre company in the western U.S., the roots of the Sanborn Theatres family business go all the way back to the beginning of the industry.
 In the very early 1900's, Vitascopes and other early projection systems had become a popular novelty in vaudeville playhouses across the U.S., ultimately replacing the Kinetoscope parlours.
 Soon the movies from the Edison Manufacturing Co. became the starring attraction in the picture-playhouses with the vaudeville acts as second billing.
 The cinema business was born.
-Such was the industry around 1905-1906, when a young lad, A.L.
-Sanborn, sometime before entering high school landed a management job at Rice's Opera House in Maquoketa, Iowa.
-He booked vaudeville acts all through high school and eventually the one and 2 reelers.
-When the Pastime Theatre opened in 1910 in town, he managed both locations.
-Young Sanborn also worked the soda fountain at the State Fair.
-Around 1913-1914, the lure of Hollywood called young Sanborn so he returned to southern California, where he had lived as a youngster, finding production work at Paramount in the office of the W.H.
+Such was the industry around 1908-1909, when a young lad, A.L.
+Sanborn, sometime before entering high school landed a job at Rice's Opera House in Maquoketa, Iowa.
+During high school, he booked vaudeville acts and then the one and 2 reelers.
+When the Pastime Theatre opened in 1910 in town, he eventually managed both locations.
+Young Sanborn also worked the concession stand selling popcorn at the County Fair tennis grounds.
+Around 1914-1915, the lure of Hollywood called young Sanborn so he returned to southern California, where he had lived as a youngster, finding production work at Paramount in the office of the W.H.
 Clune Film Producing Co. on Melrose Ave. (same building as the former Zukor's Famous Players studios).
 Then, as assistant director with business manager duties, he worked for Stuart Paton at Universal Studios.
 Mr. Sanborn worked on Clune's 1916 "Ramona" and then Paton's 1916 "20,000 Leagues Under The Sea" and Paton's 1917 fifteen chapter action serial "The Voice On The Wire".